본문 바로가기

 "Attention Needed for Urban Food Deserts That Are Easy to Over

 Experts unanimously agree that food deserts should be approached as a welfare issue.
 The inability to access fresh food when needed significantly lowers the quality of life for residents.
-However, there is a lack of awareness about food deserts in South Korea, and there are not even proper surveys or statistics on the issue.
-Experts have suggested that the government should establish a diagnostic system and seek ways to strengthen inter-ministerial cooperation.
+However, in South Korea, there is a lack of awareness about food deserts, and there are neither proper surveys nor statistics.
+Experts have advised that the government should establish a diagnostic system and seek ways to strengthen inter-ministerial cooperation.

-Residents of Food Deserts Suffer from Underweight and Nutritional Deficiency...
+Residents in Food Deserts Face Underweight and Nutritional Deficiencies...
 Impact on Mental Health as Well

-Food deserts lead to nutritional imbalances among residents.
-According to a survey conducted by the Jeonbuk Research Institute in Jeonbuk Special Self-Governing Province, the proportion of underweight elderly (49kg or less) living in rural food deserts was 17.4%, more than 1.9 times higher than that of elderly in urban areas.
-This is due to the lower quality of foods consumed.
-While rural food desert residents often grow vegetables in their gardens and thus consume more fiber, their intake of protein, calcium, and vitamin A-essential for muscle maintenance and bone health-is significantly lower than that of urban residents.
+Food deserts lead to nutritional imbalance among residents.
+According to a survey conducted by the Jeonbuk Research Institute targeting North Jeolla Province, the proportion of elderly residents in rural food deserts who are underweight (49 kg or less) is 17.4%, which is more than 1.9 times higher than that of elderly residents in urban areas.
+This is due to the lower quality of food consumed.
+While rural food desert residents tend to consume more fiber by growing vegetables in their gardens, their intake of protein, calcium, and vitamin A-nutrients essential for muscle maintenance and bone health-is significantly lower compared to urban residents.

-The inconvenience of not being able to eat quality food when desired also affects mental health.
-Cho Wonji explained, "Research shows that the instability of not being able to secure food reliably lowers cognitive function in the elderly and amplifies anxiety and depression."
-Ongoing nutritional deficiencies and stress over eating habits can lead to impaired brain function, increasing the risk of cognitive disorders such as dementia.
+The inconvenience of not being able to consume quality food when desired also affects mental health.
+Senior Research Fellow Cho explained, "Research has shown that the unstable situation of not being able to secure food reliably reduces cognitive function in the elderly and amplifies anxiety or depression."
+He added that ongoing nutritional deficiencies or stress related to dietary habits can impair brain function, increasing the likelihood of cognitive disorders such as dementia.

-Yoo Chanhee, Research Fellow at the Korea Rural Economic Institute, emphasized that the existence of food deserts itself is a warning sign of regional extinction.
-Yoo pointed out, "The emergence of a food desert means that other businesses such as gyms, hospitals, and pharmacies have already closed and left.
-It is a sign that the local commercial district is disappearing, so it must be closely monitored."
+Yoo Chanhee, Research Fellow at the Korea Rural Economic Institute, emphasized that the existence of food deserts is itself a warning sign of regional extinction.
+Yoo stated, "The emergence of a food desert means that other businesses-such as gyms, hospitals, and pharmacies-have already closed and left.
+It is a sign that the local commercial district is disappearing, and thus it must be closely monitored."

-No Diagnostic System...
-Urgent Need to Identify Food Deserts Nationwide
+There Is No Diagnostic System...
+Identifying Food Deserts Nationwide Is Urgent

-The problem is that it is impossible to accurately identify food deserts nationwide.
-The National Data Office identifies administrative villages without grocery stores through a general survey of agriculture, forestry, and fisheries every five years, but this is only done every five years and only checks for the presence or absence of stores, making detailed diagnosis difficult.
-Currently, food desert research is conducted independently by regional research institutes, and there is no national-level survey or data collection.
+The problem is that it is currently impossible to accurately identify food deserts nationwide.
+The National Data Office identifies administrative villages without grocery stores through the Census of Agriculture, Forestry, and Fisheries every five years, but since this is done only every five years and only considers the presence or absence of stores, detailed diagnosis is difficult.
+At present, research on food deserts is being conducted independently by local research institutes, and there is no centralized nationwide survey or data collection.
 As a result, it is impossible to determine where and to what extent food deserts are distributed across the country.

-Cho Wonji advised that an integrated food desert diagnostic system is necessary.
-He explained, "We need to know how severe the situation is in each village to provide tailored support.
-A system that comprehensively considers various factors such as the proportion of elderly residents and public transportation conditions should be established and continuously monitored."
+Senior Research Fellow Cho advised that an integrated diagnostic system for food deserts is necessary.
+He explained, "To provide tailored support, we need to know how severe the situation is in each village.
+A system that comprehensively considers various factors-such as the proportion of elderly residents and public transportation conditions-should be established and continuously monitored."

 Inter-Ministerial Cooperation Is Essential...
 Policy Support Needed Beyond Mobile Markets

-There were also suggestions that a multifaceted approach is needed, rather than relying on a single measure.
-Yoo Chanhee said, "Government programs such as the agri-food voucher program and mobile market initiatives are just one way to address food deserts, but they are not sufficient on their own.
-Synergy can be achieved by expanding demand-responsive transportation (public transport operated according to user demand rather than fixed routes), which some local governments have recently implemented."
+There was also advice that a multi-faceted approach is needed rather than relying on a single solution.
+Research Fellow Yoo stated, "Current government projects such as the agri-food voucher program and mobile market initiatives are one way to address food deserts, but they alone are not effective.
+We need to find ways to create synergy, such as expanding demand-responsive transportation (public transportation operated based on user demand rather than fixed routes), which some local governments have recently implemented."

-Cho Wonji believes that inter-ministerial collaboration is essential.
-For example, this could involve linking the Food Bank program run by the Ministry of Health and Welfare with the Door-to-Door Mobile Market operated by the Ministry of Agriculture, Food and Rural Affairs.
-Cho Wonji emphasized, "Originally, mobile markets could not sell livestock products, but the Ministry of Food and Drug Safety relaxed regulations, making it possible.
+Senior Research Fellow Cho viewed inter-ministerial collaboration as essential.
+For example, linking the Food Bank program run by the Ministry of Health and Welfare with the Door-to-Door Mobile Market operated by the Ministry of Agriculture, Food and Rural Affairs.
+Cho added, "Originally, mobile markets could not sell livestock products, but the Ministry of Food and Drug Safety lifted regulations to make it possible.
 Ultimately, these are issues that require multiple ministries to work together.
 The roles and services of public institutions need to be expanded accordingly."

-Lee Nuri, who has researched food deserts in Seoul, expressed a similar view.
-Lee stressed, "Residents of food deserts must be consistently reminded of the importance of healthy eating.
+Lee Nuri, who has studied food deserts in Seoul, expressed a similar opinion.
+Lee emphasized, "We must continuously remind residents in food deserts of the importance of healthy eating.
 This cannot be solved simply by ensuring access to supermarkets.
-Ultimately, we need to consider how to include these people in a community that can provide support."
+Ultimately, we need to consider how to integrate these residents into some form of community and provide ongoing support."

 Attention Needed for Urban Food Deserts as Well

-Lee also urged that attention should be paid to food deserts emerging in urban areas, not just in rural regions.
-He explained, "In cities, because the infrastructure is well-developed, people cannot imagine the emergence of food deserts.
-This makes them harder to detect than in rural areas.
-Urban food deserts tend to arise in places where residents' economic power has declined, where redevelopment has driven up prices, or where communities for the elderly are lacking, so a detailed approach considering housing types and local characteristics is essential."
+Lee also stressed the need to pay attention to food deserts emerging in urban areas, not just in rural regions.
+He explained, "In cities, because the infrastructure is well established, people do not imagine that food deserts could exist.
+This makes them even harder to detect than in rural areas.
+Urban food deserts often arise in places where residents' economic power has declined, where redevelopment has driven up prices, or where communities for the elderly are not well established.
+Therefore, a detailed approach that takes into account housing types and local characteristics is essential."
 For example, many urban food desert residents live in environments where, even if fresh food is available, they cannot cook it.
-Lee added, "In such places, rather than increasing mobile markets as in rural food deserts, it is actually more effective to provide pre-cooked fresh food or to increase the number of nutritionally balanced meal centers."
+Lee added, "In such places, rather than increasing mobile markets as in rural food deserts, it is more efficient to provide fresh food in a ready-to-eat form or to expand nutritionally balanced meal services."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.